Kyrgyz Teachers demonstrating last Month

 Teachers in Kyrgyzstan are threatening to resume strike action if their demands for a living wage are not met

-Teachers in the Central Asian country earn between $30 and $60 a month on average which is well below the average income of $183 and not enough to live on.
+Central Asian country earn between $30 and $60 a month on average which is well below the average income of $183 and not enough to live on.
 As a result parents often have to suplement teachers' wages just so that they can subsist.
 Leaders of the Union of Education Professional said teachers would strike again ii their demand for a 100% pay increase together with housing subsidies and other concessions was not met.

 Teachers were on strike last month but suspended their strike to allow the government to come up with more money.
 As this has not happened the teachers will be on strike again and this time they may be joined by health workers.
 The unrest may well spread to other parts of the country as people continue to face grinding poverty.
 As I reported in my last post on Kyrgyzstan: